What is aspergillosis?

 "The clinical signs of systemic aspergillosis depend upon the location in which the fungus becomes established in the body."

 The clinical signs of systemic aspergillosis depend upon the location in which the fungus becomes established in the body.
-Common sites of infection include the bones and the intervertebral discs of the spine; clinical signs include lameness, weakness, and incoordination.
+Common sites of infection include the bones and the intervertebral discs of the spine.
+If these areas are infected, clinical signs include lameness, weakness, and incoordination.
 Many dogs develop draining tracts (holes with pus or bloody discharge oozing out) in the areas of infection.
 Fever, weight loss, appetite loss, and uveitis (deep inflammation of the eye) are also commonly associated with systemic aspergillosis.
 Most dogs with systemic aspergillosis will not have nasal symptoms.
 Unfortunately, most dogs are terminally ill by the time they exhibit clinical signs.

 How is aspergillosis diagnosed?